alexanderhowada/oppai_challenge/README.md

 Therefore, the data is stored withing the data provider and not on Databricks!

 For pricing, we have to pay for the cloud provider resources + Databricks.
-The total pricing for this deployement is:
+The total pricing for this deployement is approximatelly:
+2.5 USD per day (1.5 for AWS and 1.0 for Databricks) plus a few cents for the ChatGPT API.
+Here breaf pricing breakdown of this deployment:
+1. AWS (total approx 1.5 USD per day)
+    - 1.09 USD for nat gateway
+    - the remaining is on EC2
+2. Databricks (total approx 1 USD per day)
+    - 99% of costs due to interactive machines (notebooks as in Jupyter notebooks)
+    - 1% of costs due to pipeline runs.
+3. ChatGPT
+    - A few parts of cents per request.
+    - Total cost < 1 USD.

 Despite its high price, it is important to remember that Datbricks is a all-in-one solution.
-The same solution without Databricks and with the similar funcionalities should use:
+The same solution without Databricks and with the similar funcionalities should use/implement:
 1. Orchestrator (such as Airflow/Prefect)
     - Airflow must be deployed with Kubernetes
     - Prefect must be deployed with additional infrastructure for each job.